 There are a number of financial supports available to help make the move to electric vehicles.

 The government has introduced initiatives to encourage the move to clean transport.
 The level of incentive varies between fully electric vehicles and plug in hybrid electric vehicles.
 These incentives will reduce as the cost of electric vehicles and internal combustion engine vehicles become equal.

 Electric vehicle grants

-SEAI also supports the purchase of privately owned electric vehicles of category M1 and N1.
+SEAI also supports the purchase of privately owned electric vehicles in the M1 (passenger vehicle) category.
 Further details can be found here

-The table below shows the structure of grant support for N1 cateogry electric vehicles purchased commercially.
+The table below shows the structure of grant support for N1 category electric vehicles purchased commercially.

 Direct CO2 emission values are used to calculate the Vehicle Registration Tax (VRT) and annual Motor Tax bands for vehicles.

 - Motor Tax in January 2022 for a BEV is €120 per annum.
 BEVs have no tail pipe emissions of CO2.

 VRT is paid whenever a car is registered for the first time in Ireland.
 Electric Vehicles receive VRT relief separately to SEAI grant support.
 It is typically reflected in the vehicle price displayed by a dealer.